IoannaAngelikiKapetanidou/ns3-tcp-ledbatpp/README.md

 This project implements the TCP Ledbat++ congestion control algorithm over the ns-3 simulator (using version 3.37).

-Ledbat++ model has been implemented according to the https://datatracker.ietf.org/doc/html/draft-irtf-iccrg-ledbat-plus-plus-01 and is built upon the tcp-ledbat implementation as provided by the ns-3 codebase.
+The Ledbat++ model has been implemented according to the https://datatracker.ietf.org/doc/html/draft-irtf-iccrg-ledbat-plus-plus-01 and is built upon the tcp-ledbat implementation as provided by the ns-3 codebase.

 To use the model